 - Novels focus on historical fiction, many chosen to connect with the World Cultures curriculum.
 These include: "Letters from Rifka" by Karen Hesse, "Blood Red Horse" by K.M.
-Grant, "The Bronze Bow" by Elizabeth George Speare.
-"The Samurai's Tale" by Erik Haugaard, and a selection of novels about Ancient Egypt are also included, such as: "The Golden Goblet" by Eloise Jarvis McGraw, "Maia of Thebes" by Ann Turner, "The Wadjet Eye" by Jill Rubalcaba, or "Casting the Gods Adrift" by Geraldine McCaughrean.
+Grant, "The Crossover" by Kwame Alexander, "The Samurai's Tale" and a selection of novels about Ancient Egypt are also included, such as: "Maia of Thebes" by Ann Turner and "The Wadjet Eye" by Jill Rubalcaba

 - "College Preparatory Math" Core Connections, Course 1.

 - Mastery of four operations with decimals and fractions.

 - Explore averages, ratios, exponents, patterns, percentages, proportions and statistics.

 - Introduction to integers, algebraic equations, formulas for perimeter, area, circumference and volume.